lsbFlying/resy/README.md

 }
 ```

-* You can deconstruct and read store directly from useConciseState,
+* you can deconstruct and read store directly from useConciseState,
   and you can call various methods that store has through store,
   such as store.setState, store.syncUpdate, store.restore, store.subscribe.

-* The greatest help of deconstructing reading store from useConciseState
+* the greatest help of deconstructing reading store from useConciseState
   is to combat the dependency forgetting problem of hook's dependency array,
   because the data read from store is always up-to-date,
   so you don't have to worry about the mental burden caused by hook dependency array.